February thoughts from Caroline S

-Please click on the links below to see more thoughts from lockdown by one of our church members, Caroline S.
+Please click on the link below to see thoughts from Caroline S, one of our church members

 I took this photo on Thursday night.
 I was out delivering oil to a customer after supper.
 So on way home stopped off for a walk to Gods bridge.
 I’d spent the week in consultations, so a difficult time, I walked and then sat here and reflected at the beauty, tranquility and mostly quiet peacefulness.
 It made me feel so thankful that I could enjoy what God has given us.
 His love is like the bridge, strong and sure and always there for us.
 I pray that I can learn to reflect more on his wonders and apply them to my life.

 Some more re-written words by Rev John Morton